PhilRW/blog/content/post/2024-03-06-sdr-to-zello.md

 The cool thing about this project is that, unlike a traditional scanner, you don't miss any transmissions.
 They queue up in order received.
 There may be a bit of a delay depending on how busy the radio systems are, but the transmissions will generally go through.
 Dispatchers also acknowledge transmissions with the current time (in 24-hour format), so you know how long of a delay there is.

-Right now my receiption of the Boulder (the city) radio system is marginal at best (since I am not actually in the city of Boulder), so their transmissions may be garbled sometimes.
+Right now my reception of the Boulder (the city) radio system is marginal at best (since I am not actually in the city of Boulder), so their transmissions may be garbled sometimes.
 The county uses a different system that I have no problems receiving.

 ℹ️ Note: Zello incorporates a rate limit into their API, but they don't *tell* you what it is, so sometimes when things get super busy, the Zello channels don't work at all.
 I'm in the process of experimenting with different delays.